-Local meetings also provide the opportunity to share work, for example, colleagues from Justice Services, NLC issued a comprehensive directory of local agencies which provide a broad range of information on support services for offenders and referral criteria.
+These meetings also provide the opportunity to share work, for example, NLC issued a comprehensive directory of local agencies which provide a broad range of information on support services for offenders and referral criteria.
 This resource has been shared and utilised by both Lanarkshire CJA and Lanarkshire ADP and has greatly enhanced joint working for staff.

 Consultation with partners was undertaken during the planning phase of the Area Plan for 2011-14 and during the process of collating information for the Annual Report for 2010-11.